Foldable Galaxy F, Galaxy X phone faces 9 major challenges

 Samsung promised us a foldable phone -- rumored to be called the Galaxy X, Galaxy F, Galaxy Flex or Galaxy Fold -- in the first half of 2019.
 Turning the concept into a real, working device that people actually want to use presents a host of challenges, from design to getting top app-makers on board.

 With the Galaxy S10's unveiling set for Feb.
-20, Samsung could show off a fully-functioning foldable phone, the Wall Street Journal reported.
-Samsung's foldable phone has a 4.5-inch screen on the outside and a 7.3-inch screen inside when you open it up like a book.
+20, Samsung could show off a fully functioning foldable phone, the Wall Street Journal reports.
+Samsung's foldable phone is said to have a 4.5-inch screen on the outside and a 7.3-inch screen inside when you open it up like a book.
 It'll run Android 9 Pie OS with Samsung's new One UI on top, and you'll be able to multitask in up to three panels on the larger screen.

 Samsung did not respond to a request for comment.

-Note: Update: 8:41 a.m.
-PT with analyst quotes.